Skip to main content

 }

-public static unmountStack?(params: YourRocketParams, utils: RocketUtils): void {
+public static unmountStack(params: YourRocketParams, utils: RocketUtils): void {

 /* Optional code that runs before removing the stack */